iamjameskeane/iamjameskeane/README.md

 - ### University of Edinburgh graduate with a BSc in Artificial Intelligence.

-- ### Interested in AI Infrastructure, MLOps, and applied AI.
+- ### Interested in AI Infrastructure, MLOps, and Applied AI.

 ## Connect with me 🌐